List of official Cantonese translations of English names

-This is a list containing Cantonese translations of English names for foreign dignitaries, which are mostly British officials, as translated by British or Hong Kong officials.
-The British Consulate General in Hong Kong is responsible for such Cantonese translations.
+This is a list containing Cantonese translations of English names for foreign dignitaries, as translated by British or Hong Kong officials.

+Most of the Cantonese translations in the list are those of British officials, which are made by the British Consulate General in Hong Kong.
 During the colonial period (until the Handover of Hong Kong in 1997), such translations were handled by government agencies including Official Languages Agency (superseding the Chinese Language Division of the Chief Secretary's Office) and British Trade Commission (predecessor of the Consulate General).